marijnh/Eloquent-JavaScript/11_async.md

             () => console.log("Note delivered."));
 ```

-But to make that work, we have to define a ((request type)) named
+But to make nests capable of receiving that request, we first have to
-`"note"`.
-Note that the code that handles the requests has to run not
+define a ((request type)) named `"note"`.
+The code that handles the
-just on this nest-computer, but on all nests that can receive messages
+requests has to run not just on this nest-computer, but on all nests
-of this type.
-We'll just assume that a crow flies over and installs
+that can receive messages of this type.
+We'll just assume that a crow
-our handler code on all connected nests.
+flies over and installs our handler code on all the nests.

 {{index "defineRequestType function"}}